The Power of Fondness and Admiration

 Express Admiration

-Verbally express your admiration for your partner.
-Compliment them on their achievements, personality traits, and the way they handle challenges.
-Let them know that you admire and look up to them.
-This can look like:
+Make sure to verbally express your admiration for your partner.
+Compliment them on their accomplishments, personality, and how they deal with challenges.
+Let them know you truly admire and look up to them.
+Here are some examples:

-"You have such a fun sense of adventure.
-I love the little road trips you plan for us."
+“You have such a great sense of adventure.
+I love the little road trips you plan for us.”

-"I love your playfulness.
-You can always make me smile."
+“I love how playful you are.
+You always know how to make me smile.”

-"I really appreciated how calm you stayed when the plans changed because I felt really anxious."
+“I really appreciated how calm you stayed when our plans changed.
+I was feeling pretty anxious, and your calmness really helped.”

 Relive Positive Shared Memories

-Recall and share positive memories from your time together.
-When couples reminisce about positive shared experiences, they tap into the emotional connection formed during those moments.
-Revisiting these memories can recreate these positive emotions and strengthen bonds.
+Take some time to remember and share positive memories from your time together.
+When couples talk about happy moments they’ve shared, they tap into the emotional connection formed during those moments.
+Looking back on those memories can bring back those good feelings and make your bond even stronger.